 - Demonstrate why your answer is accurate and helpful

 - Demonstrate credibility, such as linking to reliable sources

 - Be clear and easy to read, including for those skimming the page

 Tracking Quora Traffic

-To help judge the amount of traffic Quora is sending you, use a special type of link when linking back to your website from your answers and your profile.
+To help judge the amount of traffic Quora is sending you, add some special parameters to the end of the link when linking back to your website from your answers or your profile.

-In its simplest form, you just need ?utm_source=quora at the end of the link.
+In its simplest form, you just need to add ?utm_source=quora to the end of the link.

 So if I were to link to a post on this blog for example, it might look like this:

-You can get more sophisticated if you want to by also including the other UTM parameters, medium and campaign.
+You can get more sophisticated if you want to by also including other UTM parameters, utm_medium and utm_campaign.